What Is EEAT, Exactly?

 3. Create Content That Demonstrates Your Expertise

-A blog with content relevant to your industry and local area sends a powerful signal to Google.
-You don't need to publish 10 articles a week — one or two quality posts per month is plenty to make an impact.
+A blog with articles relevant to your industry and region sends a powerful signal to Google.
+You don't need to publish 10 articles a week — 1 to 2 quality articles per month is enough.

-- Case studies drawn from your real completed projects
+- Case studies based on your real projects

 4. Ensure NAP Consistency

 NAP stands for Name, Address, Phone.
-These three pieces of information must be identical everywhere: your website, your Google listing, and all local directories (Yellow Pages, Yelp, Apple Maps, etc.).
-Any inconsistency raises a red flag for Google about your business's reliability.
+These three pieces of information must be identical everywhere: your website, your Google listing, your local directories (Yellow Pages, Yelp, Apple Maps, etc.).
+Any inconsistency creates doubt at Google about your business's trustworthiness.

 5. Secure and Professionalize Your Website

 An HTTPS site with fast-loading pages, a clear contact page, and visible legal notices — these are the foundations of technical Trust.
-Google also factors in mobile speed (Core Web Vitals), which is becoming increasingly important.
-That's why the decision between a CMS or custom-built website is so strategically significant.
+Google also evaluates mobile speed (Core Web Vitals), an increasingly important factor.
+That's why the choice between a CMS or custom code is so strategic.

-With the rise of AI in search, E-E-A-T has never mattered more.
-Generative AI tools like Google's AI Overviews rely heavily on E-E-A-T signals to decide which sources to cite.
-If your site demonstrates genuine local expertise backed by verifiable reviews, it's far more likely to be featured as a trusted source by AI-generated answers.
+With the rise of AI in search, EEAT has never been more important.
+Generative AI tools like Google's AI Overviews rely heavily on EEAT criteria to determine which sources to cite.
+If your site demonstrates real local expertise with verifiable reviews, it's much more likely to be picked up as a source by AI.

 To dive deeper into this topic, read our article: AI and the Future of Local SEO: What SMBs Need to Know Now.

-E-E-A-T isn't a technical trick reserved for SEO specialists.
-It's simply the digital reflection of what you already do in real life: excelling at your craft, building a loyal customer base, and being a trusted name in your community.
-Our job is to make sure Google sees that too.
+EEAT isn't a technical trick reserved for SEO experts.
+It's simply the digital translation of what you already do in real life: being good at your craft, having satisfied customers, and being a reference in your community.
+Our role is to make sure Google knows it too.

 Conclusion

-E-E-A-T is your ally, not your obstacle.
-As a Quebec small business, you already have the key ingredients — field expertise, satisfied customers, and deep local roots.
-You simply need to translate that reality into your online presence so Google recognizes it and rewards you with stronger visibility.
+EEAT is your ally, not your obstacle.
+As a Quebec SMB, you already have the essential ingredients — field expertise, satisfied customers, local roots.
+You just need to translate this reality into your online presence so Google recognizes it and rewards you with better visibility.

-Don't let competitors who are already investing in E-E-A-T take your spot in local search results.
-The time to act is now.
+Don't let your competitors who are investing in EEAT take your place in local results.
+Act now.